Liability Order Council Tax – What is it and What to do?

 A liability order is not the same as a County Court Judgement (CCJ) and will therefore not affect your rating.
 But this is not a reason to not pay your council tax debt.

-There are ways to search your current rating.
+There are ways to check your current rating.

 How long does a council tax liability order last?